MeepleLM: A Virtual Playtester Simulating Diverse Subjective Experiences: Introduction

 To address these challenges, we meticulously curate a large-scale dataset of structurally corrected rulebooks from selected board games, paired with reviews filtered through rigorous scoring and quality assessment.
 We further augment this data by incorporating the classic game design theory of Mechanics-Dynamics-Aesthetics (MDA)~\cite{hunicke2004mda} into Chain-of-Thought (CoT) reasoning, thereby making the latent execution logic explicit.
 To structure the inherent subjectivity of feedback, we distill distinct player personas through an expert–LLM collaborative interpretation of data-driven community clusters.
 Building upon this foundation, we introduce MeepleLM(Figure~\ref{fig:framework}), a specialized model designed to predict gameplay experiences by simulating the perspectives of real-world players.
 Extensive experiments validate that MeepleLM significantly outperforms state-of-the-art baselines in capturing authentic user experiences.

 Our contributions are summarized as follows: \begin{itemize} \item We present the first systematic study on the \textbf{automated evaluation of board games}.
 We bridge the gap between static rules and distinct player experiences by simulating the latent gameplay dynamics. \item We curate a high-quality dataset of \textbf{1,727 rulebooks} and \textbf{150K critiques}, selected via rigorous filtering and quality evaluation.
-We further leverage the MDA framework to synthesize explicit COT paths that recover the latent dynamics connecting rules to experiences. \item We distill five data-driven player personas and introduce \textbf{MeepleLM}.
+We further leverage the MDA framework to synthesize explicit CoT paths that recover the latent dynamics connecting rules to experiences. \item We distill five data-driven player personas and introduce \textbf{MeepleLM}.
 By internalizing persona-specific reasoning, our model predicts authentic gameplay experiences that reflect the diverse preferences of real-world communities. \item We conduct a systematic evaluation on a stratified set of \textbf{207 games}.
 Experiments across macro-level alignment, micro-level fidelity, and practical utility demonstrate that MeepleLM significantly outperforms state-of-the-art LLMs as a reliable virtual playtester. \end{itemize}

-Ultimately, by bridging static rules and dynamic experiences, MeepleLM establishes a paradigm for the \textbf{automated virtual testing of general interactive systems}, which accelerates design iteration via anticipated market feedback and facilitates personalized selection for players.
-This paves the way for \textbf{experience-aware Human-AI collaboration}, where models evolve from functional tools into empathetic partners attuned to \textbf{subjective audience sensibilities}.
+Ultimately, by bridging static rules and dynamic experiences, MeepleLM demonstrates a \textbf{virtual playtesting paradigm} that accelerates design iteration via anticipated audience feedback and facilitates personalized game selection for players.
+While instantiated on board games, the underlying reasoning framework, inferring latent dynamics from written designs and modeling subjective heterogeneity across user groups, addresses a general class of interactive systems.
+As a feedback component within co-creation workflows, MeepleLM offloads the cognitive burden of perspective-switching between creator and audience, enabling \textbf{experience-aware Human-AI collaboration} where models serve as empathetic critics attuned to \textbf{subjective audience sensibilities}.